A healthy spinach salad with roasted sweet potatoes is a tasty gluten free and vegan lunch option!

 It’s not even that I ate all that much candy, it’s just that it’s everywhere lately.
 And a little here, a little there…it adds up.
 I’m ready to eat lots of salad and fresh food in the weeks leading up to Thanksgiving!
 How about you?

-This salad is a great place to start.
+This spinach salad with roasted sweet potatoes is a great place to start.
 It’s really filling, due to the roasted chickpeas and sweet potatoes, and it’s also really flavorful, thanks to the cilantro vinaigrette.
 I can see myself eating this pretty much every day this week.
 It’s that good.

 You do have to plan ahead just a little bit, because the chickpeas and sweet potatoes need about 45 minutes to roast.
 So make sure you get those in the oven before you’re starving, otherwise you’ll be hangry while you’re waiting!